Raiden502/In-Memory-Mapper/README.md

 - **Joins and Subqueries**: Execute complex queries with built-in support for subqueries and joins.
 - **Operator Callbacks**: Built-in support for comparison and string operators.

+## **Future improvements and features**
+- support for data types, relationships and triggers
+- support for delete, update and truncate
+- support for database server and client sdk
+- support for data encryption and security features
+- support for multithreading and performance improvements

 ## **Installation and Usage**

 ### **Setup**